Erin Down, DDS

 Chris Hawkins, DDS

-There are 30+ attendings that are experienced, private practitioners across all specialties that carve out time to help us.
+There are 30+ attendings who are experienced, private practitioners across all specialties that carve out time to help us.
 They make themselves available outside of clinic, too.
-Dr. Proctor puts his heart into the program to help us learn, and he never once chewed me out for calling him at 3 AM or late on a Friday night for help with a consult!
+Dr. Proctor puts his heart into the program to help us learn, and he never once chewed me out for calling him at 3 AM, or late on a Friday night, for help with a consult!

-Even with COVID-19, the university continued to provide for us residents.
-They provided us with ample PPE, modified operatories, and easy access to testing, creating a clinic where I and the patients always felt safe.
+Even with COVID-19, the university continued to provide for residents.
+They provided us with ample PPE, modified operatories, and easy access to testing, creating a clinic where the patients and I always felt safe.
 The integrated medical and dental chart is really efficient, and I appreciated having complete medical records to review before treating any patient.
 I learned a lot just reviewing each patient's H&P before they even entered the clinic, and this will surely help me in any private practice.

 Lastly, there's no shortage of activities with living and working on the Wasatch Front.
 There's so much more to Utah than the national parks, and some of my fondest memories were hiking, skiing, and fishing with my co-residents.
 It's a great place to live, but I would choose this program again, regardless of the location.

-I couldn't recommend the program engouh and would be happy to speak further.
+I couldn't recommend the program enough and would be happy to speak further.
 Just ask Wendi Rood for my contact.